 "Behold, the days are coming," declares the LORD, "When I will raise up for David a righteous Branch; And He will reign as king and act wisely And do justice and righteousness in the land.
 (Jeremiah 23:5 NASB)

 2.)
 The prophet Micah said Jesus would be born in the small village of Bethlehem and described Him as one who eternally existed before being incarnated as a man,

 Prophecy: "But as for you, Bethlehem Ephrathah, Too little to be among the clans of Judah, From you One will go forth for Me to be ruler in Israel.
 His goings forth are from long ago, From the days of eternity."
 (Micah 5:2 NASB. written circa 710 b.c )

 Fulfillment: Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, magi from the east arrived in Jerusalem, saying, "Where is He who has been born King of the Jews?
 For we saw His star in the east and have come to worship Him."
 (Matthew 2:1-2 NASB)

-OT Prophecies Regarding The Miracles Christ Did
+Prophecies Concerning The Miracles Christ Performed

 The prophet Isaiah foretold that the Messiah would heal the blind, the deaf, and the lame.